trinic/bmu/README.md

 ```
 # bmu
-bmu or Back Me Up is a Bash shell script for backing up files based on filename extension
+bmu or Back Me Up is a script for backing up files based on filename extension.
+There are
+two versions - the more universal bmu.sh (a Bash shell script for Linux) and an Ansible
+version (abmu.yml).
+If you don't know what Ansible is, just ignore that file or delete it.
+If you DO know what Ansible is, I'll assume you know enough about the shell to modify the
+crontab entry below appropriately. ;)

 Installation:
 Place both bmu.sh and bmu.conf in the same folder.
 The log file will be created in the same